+Criminal Knowledge

-and/or police weighting in is mighty recommended if this service is available. • Criminal Knowledge This system contains security features which were known to be effective at the time of manufacture.
-It is possible for persons with criminal intent to develop techniques which reduce the effectiveness of these fea-tures.
-It is important that a security system be reviewed periodically to ensure that its features remain effec-tive and that it be updated or replaced if it is found that it does not provide the protection expected. • Access to Intendense Access by Intruders
+This system contains security features which were known to be effective at the time of manufacture.
+It is possible for persons with criminal intent to develop techniques which reduce the effectiveness of these features.
+It is important that a security system be reviewed periodically to ensure that its features remain effective and that it be updated or replaced if it is found that it does not provide the protection expected.

+Access by Intruders

-Intruders may enter through an unprotected access point, circumvent a sensing device, evade detection by moving through an area of insufficient coverage, disconnect a warning device, or interfere with or prevent the proper operation of the system.
+Intruders may enter through an unprotected access point, circumvent a sensing device, evade detection by moving through an area of insufficient coverage, disconnect a warning device, or interfere with or prevent the proper operatio • Power Failure eration of the system.